 The Homeschooling for Dyslexia website compares the four top Orton Gillingham reading programs: Barton, Logic of English, All about Reading, and Reading Horizons.

-The Seasons of Learning website has a good comparison of the Wilson Reading system versus Barton Reading and Spelling.
+The Seasons of Learning website compares the Wilson Reading system versus Barton Reading and Spelling.

-Our Help My Child Learn Orton-Gillingham page contains an overview to OG, and lists many different types of Orton-Gillingham programs (and Orton-Gillingham influenced programs) that you can use.
+Our Help My Child Learn Orton-Gillingham page lists many different types of Orton-Gillingham programs (and Orton-Gillingham influenced programs) that you can use.
 We even include some programs that are only slightly multisensory as well.

 What Should My School Know about OG and Dyslexia?